MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 ## About The Vadim Group

-> **Precision.
+> _Precision.
 Passion.
-Perfection.**
+Perfection._

 The Vadim Group is built on a simple idea: repairs should be done correctly the first time.
 Vadim personally handles every project — from home repairs to complex marine and RV restoration — ensuring clean results, responsible workmanship, and clear communication from start to finish.

 ### Our Promise
 - We listen first to understand your needs and goals
-- We work with precision — on time, on budget, and with respect for your space
+- We work with precision — on time, on budget, and with respect for your property
 - We deliver long-lasting results, not temporary fixes
-- We stand behind our work with clear warranties and reliable follow-up
+- We stand behind our work with clear warranties and ongoing support

 Clients choose us because they value professionalism, trust, and a calm, solution-driven approach to every repair.